ecekt/ULL-Lab-2/README.md

 # ULL Practical 2

 We provide our notebooks for Skip-gram, Bayesian Skip-gram and Embed-Align.
 Along with these, we submit the code for performing the Lexical subsititution task and GAP evaluation for each model and AER evaluation for Embed-Align.
 We also provide our code for generating data for skip-gram that creates positive samples and negative samples.
 For Embed-Align, we apply a different procedure to preprocess the data.
+We also upload some of the result files we have for the Lexical Substitution Task.

 ## Libraries